gsaraceno92/oil_trend/README.md

 2. Use `docker image ls` and `docker container ls` (or `docker ps`) to see your images and the running containers

-3. Enter into the container with
+3. Install package dependencies using composer:

-        docker exec -it php_oil_trend bash
+        docker exec -it php_oil_trend composer install

+**Note:** enter in the container using `docker exec -it php_oil_trend bash`

 ### **Starting and stopping containers**